richardxdubois/LSST-utils/README_fp_builder.md

 ## Usage notes:

  * fp.yaml sets up a pickle file for run E1110 to get going
+ * calibrations can be selected from the calibrations run text box.
+As of this writing, "defaults" and "DM-50336" are available as pickle files for quicker access; butler fetching is quite slow.
  * different runs can be obtained in the run dialogue box by specifying the run in the form <run id>_<code version>, eg E1880_w_2025_02
  * Most of the Run 7 runs have been pickled.
 They are much faster to access than querying